-Strong emotions can occur when we are feeling threatened, that is, when our basic needs are not being met.
+Strong emotions can occur when we are feeling threatened, for example, when our basic need for safety is not being met.
 Unfortunately the current COVID-19 situation is likely to provoke this.

 FEELING THREATENED.
 Threats might be real and rational, but either way our response is likely to fall into two main categories – fight (this might be physical or verbal aggression) or flight (this might be physical running away or emotional running away, for example when a person emotionally ‘shuts down’).
 Each of these responses will have associated strong emotions with them, for example anger, fear or worry.
 These can overwhelm us and lead to behaviours that we are not fully in control of, creating a chain of negative outcomes and the potential for things to go wrong.